Sri Sri University

-Sri Sri University is an Indian university established on 26 December 2009.
+Sri Sri University, is an Indian private university, based in Cuttack, Odisha, established on 26 December 2009.
 The university came into operation in the year 2012.
 At present, the university is offering different courses in areas of management, architecture, humanities, agriculture, health and wellness, science, literature, osteopathy and performing & fine arts.

 Founder

 Sri Sri Ravi Shankar is the founder of Sri Sri University.
 Popularly known as Sri Sri, he has been an advocate of India's ancient traditions, scientific knowledge and spiritual heritage.

 History

 On 22 February 2012, Sri Sri University was notified by the Higher Education Department of the Government of Odisha as a legal entity after clearing a High Power Committee (HPC) scrutiny of its infrastructure, academic, regulatory, financial and manpower preparedness.
 The notification has featured in an extraordinary issue of Government of Odisha Gazette.

 Statutory approvals

-The university has received approval from the Government of Odisha, University Grants Commission, All India Council for Technical Education and Council of Architecture to offer its degree programmes.
-As an independent university Sri Sri University is also empowered as per the Sri Sri University Act 2009 to offer new courses as and when required.
+The university has received approval from the Government of Odisha, the national University Grants Commission, All India Council for Technical Education, Indian Council of Agricultural Research and Council of Architecture to offer its degree programmes.
+As an independent university, Sri Sri University is also authorised to offer new courses, as per the Sri Sri University Act 2009.